RustFestEU/blog.rustfest.eu/_posts/2018-03-02-this-week-in-rustfest-1-anonymouse-abstract-first-batch-locals.md

 TODO: @GuillaumeGomez and @pnkfelix

 Mozilla Paris has been hosting a [Rust meetup](https://www.meetup.com/Rust-Paris/) since 2014.
 That group has over 750 registered members!
+It has taken place once a month since its creation.
+During this time, we had the luck to welcome some huge crates (french!) creators but also international great rustaceans.

 Locals from academia and industry alike have shown interest in Rust.
 The Rust Paris Meetup itself was bootstrapped by local students.
 In addition, local companies such as [Snips](https://snips.ai/) and [Scality](https://www.scality.com/) use Rust in production.

+If you ever have the chance, don't hesitate to come by and say hello while talking about Rust!

 # CfP process explained